 Read more: How to Feature and Format Key Skills on Your Resume

-If you’re unsure which skills to list or what skills are irrelevant, refer to the job description for which you’re applying (or find a sample one online) and match your skills with the ones required for the position or a similar position.
+If you’re unsure which skills to list or what skills are irrelevant, refer to the job description for which you’re applying (or find a sample one online) and match your skills with the ones required for the position or a similar one.

-List any certificates you hold that are crucial to the job you're applying for above your experience section.
+List any certificates you hold that are crucial to the job you're applying for to emphasize your preparedness for the role.
 This will highlight these essential skills in a way the hiring manager can easily notice.

-In your role, you will likely obtain certifications in various programming languages, such as Python, SQL, MySQL, and Git.
+In your role, you will likely obtain certifications in various programming languages, such as Python, SQL, and MySQL.
 You might also seek certification specific to the data scientist career field, such as SAS Certified Data Scientist or Microsoft Certified: Azure Data Scientist Associate.

-Continue listing other certifications you hold under the most important ones.
 If you have certifications but they are not pertinent to the job yet show you have additional skills that may be helpful to the position, list them under your education section.

 Full title of certification and acronym